PM mounts attack on rivals in battlegrounds Assam, Bengal

 While the BJP has posed a challenge to the Trinamool Congress in West Bengal, it is seeking to retain power in Assam.

 The campaign for Tamil Nadu, Kerala and Puducherry and the third and final phase in Assam and the third phase in West Bengal will end at 5pm on Sunday.
-The voting will take place on April 6.
+The voting will take place on April 6 and votes in all five states would be counted on May 2.

 On Saturday, Modi reacted to a tweet that said the PM may be challenged in Varanasi in the 2024 Lok Sabha elections, saying with this, TMC chief Mamata Banerjee has accepted defeat in Bengal and is looking for a place outside Bengal to contest.

+On Modi’s statement, senior TMC leader and state minister Subrata Chatterjee said: “There cannot be any comment on such nonsensical topics.”

-The PM also countered Banerjee’s “outsider” and “tourist” remarks against the BJP’s central leaders campaigning in Bengal.
-“The people of Uttar Pradesh are big hearted, and they would never call you outsider or tourist.
+The Prime Minister also countered Banerjee’s “outsider” and “tourist” remarks against the BJP’s central leaders coming to Bengal for campaigning.
+“The people of Varanasi and Uttar Pradesh are big hearted, and they would never call you outsider or tourist.
 You get irritated with Jai Shri Ram but there, every two minutes you will hear Har Har Mahadev.
 You will get people with tilaks and choti.
 What would you do then?
 On whom would you vent your anger?”

 After allegations of electronic voting machine rigging surfaced in Nandigram, which went to the polls on April 1, the TMC lodged a complaint with the Election Commission against central forces and also raised the issue of EVM malfunction.